tomblind/local-lua-debugger-vscode/README.md

 ---
 ## Additional Configuration Options
-- **`sourceRoot`**
-  - Specify an alternate location for original source files when using source maps.
 - **`scriptRoots`**
   - A list of alternate paths to find lua scripts.
 This is useful for environments like LÖVE, which use custom resolvers to find scripts in other locations than what is in `package.config`.
 - **`stopOnEntry`**